You should complete a “Register of Interest” form - we ask for some basic information and is NOT a full application at

 All dogs must go through a rigorous selection assessment and Veterans must fully complete the PALS programme to become qualified as a partnership with a dog.

 Potentially yes.
-However, there are standards and temperament criteria that your dog has to meet to qualify as a working dog, in the same way that Guide and Hearing Dogs do, as they will be able to access public places.
-You must accept that there is no guarantee that your dog would be suitable, and that he/she would need to pass an initial assessment first.
+However, there are standards and temperament criteria that your dog has to meet to qualify as a working dog, in the same way that any other assistance dogs do.

 To be considered for this your dog must be under the age of 3 years before training starts, and you MUST have been the only owner of the dog.

-We would advise that you attend Association of Pet Dog trainers (APDT) training classes if possible, and work through their certification.
+We would advise that you attend training classes if possible, and work through their certification.

 Please be aware that we do not guarantee that a dog will be accepted onto the programme as there are many considerations to be taken into account.
 A dog for emotional support is also not reason enough to be accepted.